 In Alice Walker’s essay, “In Search of Our Mothers’ Gardens,” she discusses the available or socially accepted creative outlets for African American women in the South in the 1920’s.
 It was in that domestic space that women quilted, made and sewed their families’ clothes, gardened, cooked.
 I asked my students to think about how this essay could possibly relate to our Filipina grandmothers, to these Manangs (elder Filipinas), and rather than perpetuating any ethnic stereotypes about grandmothers and cooking/food, I ask my students to think about what the consequences are for women who have not had access to literacy and education, or to the big worlds outside their homes.

 In Jeannette Gandioco Lazam’s poem, “What Happens When a Manang Dies,” in the anthology Seven Card Stud With Seven Manangs Wild, the poet juxtaposes the public memorials and rowdy remembrances that our elder males, or Manongs, receive, as retired farmworkers and labor movement participants, and as military veterans, against the quiet deaths of the Manangs, for whom there are no such public remembrances, just a lot of invisibility.

 Tags: Denise Cruz, Evangeline Canonizado Buell, Helen Rillera, Jean Vengua, Jeannette Gandioco Lazam, National Poetry Month 2012, Yay Panlilio

-Posted in Uncategorized on Tuesday, April 10th, 2012 by Barbara Jane Reyes.
+Posted in Featured Blogger on Tuesday, April 10th, 2012 by Barbara Jane Reyes.